What is Headless Commerce, and Should You Care?

 Integrate all your systems to your Shopify store, including ERP, PIM, CRM, CMS, and design frameworks.
 You can speak your own development language, and deliver content like products, reviews, or recommendations via the Shopify Storefront API.

 4. Increased speed and efficiency

 Reduce time to market by enabling your team to work on front-end and back-end code at the same time.
-Headless separates copy from code, allowing marketing and development teams to work independently.
+Headless separates copy from code, allowing marketing and development teams to work separately.
 Each team can work faster because they won’t rely on each other.

 5. Personalization and flexibility

-Headless provides the flexibility to build customer-centered experiences, regardless of the devices that your customers are using.
+Headless provides the flexibility to build customer centered experiences, regardless of the devices that your customers are using.
 Headless helps you keep up with trends.
 With split testing, you can optimize customer experiences and increase conversions.

 6. Shopify Plus APIs, SDKs, and progressive web apps

 A customized storefront or a progressive web app can make your brand stand out.
 A progressive web app is a web site that behaves more like a native mobile application.
 It takes greater advantage of the local system resources providing opportunities to increase site speed and leverage hardware resources.